 - Ensure diverse cross-level representation.
 Many organizations hire for diversity but fail to provide equitable opportunities for advancement to their diverse hires.
 When this happens, what we see is high diversity in low-paying and low-authority jobs, and over (or exclusive) representation of one demographic in leadership and management.
 Your company should empower diverse employees by giving equitable promotions and upholding diverse representation in executive positions.

 - Implement a workforce education program.
-Systemic barriers prevent especially black and indigenous people of color (BIPOC), as well as disabled individuals from accessing education.
+Systemic barriers prevent especially Black, Indigenous and people of color (BIPOC), as well as disabled individuals from accessing education.
 This lack of access creates an enormous diversity deficit in many workplaces.
 By investing in a workforce education program, you’re providing your marginalized employees with a potentially life-changing resource that enables them to advance their careers and grow with your company.
 Fair education is the key to an equitable future in the workplace.

 Examples of equity in the workplace